guh99998/sixty_python_days/README.md

 > On the first day, we started with the famous "Hello, World!", the first step to learning and improving any language.

 - [ ] Day 2
-> I Created a simple code to sum two numbers.
+> I created a simple code to sum two numbers.
 First I made a basic version and then I created one using functions.

 - [ ] Day 3
->Code Explanation
+> I created a simple code to check if a number is odd or even.

 - [ ] Day 4
 >Code Explanation